frostime/sy-bookmark-plus/README.md

 * Simply add block `name` attribute to blocks.
 * When bookmark items are displayed, if a `name` is available, it will be displayed first.
 Otherwise, the `content` of the block will be displayed.

+### What does the "Refresh" button in the top bar do?

+* For dynamic groups, it re-executes the query and displays the most recent query results.
+* For static groups, it checks the current status of each item (block) and updates them based on the latest results.